samrasay/template/essays/smartquestions.md

 <img class="ui centered huge image" src="/images/smartquestion.png">

-The question is short and simple, and the user describes his experiences with the issue.
-The user provides examples of the methods he's used, by showing that he understands how to use `==` and `.equals()` when comparing strings.
-By doing so, he has demonstrated that he has attempted to find an answer by experimentation.
+The question is simple, explicit, and the user describes his experiences with the issue.
+He uses meaningful subject header tags to clearly describe his inquiry.
+The user provides examples of the methods he's used and his results, which clearly demonstrates his attempt to find an answer through experimentation.
 Additionally, the user is not asking a question for the sake of an answer.
 He is making an attempt to truly understand when to properly use `==` and `.equals()`, and leaves room for a strong discussion.

 As a result, the user was provided with a "smart" answer: